pscally1005/pscally1005.github.io/_posts/recipes/sweet-spreads/DRAFT2025-06-14-quick-nutella.md

 - carob powder
 - sugar free
 - almond extract
 Description: If you want just one serving of a delicious chocolate spread that has no added sugar, then look no further.
 Though you could absolutely scale it up and store a larger batch in the fridge.
 Powdered peanut butter as a base provides peanut flavor and protein for minimal calories, while carob powder gives it that rich and slightly sweet chocolate taste.
-This easy Nutella substitute is perfect on toast, in crepes, or as a dip for fruit
+This easy Nutella substitute is perfect on toast, in crepes, or as a dip for fruit.
+Or check out any of my other <a href="/nut-butter">nut butter recipes</a>!
 Instructions:
 - Mix all ingredients together in a small bowl or glass.
 Use as any other chocolate spread or peanut butter
 - <center><img src="/assets/Food/Sweet Spreads/Quick Nutella/glass.jpg" alt="" class="instruction-image"></center>